Perl/PPCs/docs/process.md

 We'd like to record proposals to improve the language and their status as "Request For Comment" documents in their own repository under the Perl organisation on GitHub.

-We have a [template](template.md) for what an completed implemented RFC should end up as, but if all you have is an idea - don't worry, we'll help you get there.
-We're still figuring this process out, so for now we're doing it as mail messages sent to p5p, not as "pull requests" to the RFC repository (or "issues" on the source repository).
+We have a [template](template.md) for what an completed implemented PPC should end up as, but if all you have is an idea - don't worry, we'll help you get there.
+We're still figuring this process out, so for now we're doing it as mail messages sent to p5p, not as "pull requests" to the PPC repository (or "issues" on the source repository).
 This way we can see if the process works as hoped, and fix the parts that don't.

 ## What makes a good idea?